alan-turing-institute/whatwhat/README.md

 It is the successor to [NowWhat](https://github.com/alan-turing-institute/nowwhat) (F#) and [WhatNow](https://github.com/alan-turing-institute/whatnow) (Racket); the latter contains [an illuminating backbrief](https://github.com/alan-turing-institute/whatnow/blob/main/backbrief/backbrief.org) describing the history of project allocations in REG.

 ## Brew install WhatWhat
 The simplest way to use `whatwhat` is to brew install it.
 It is hosted in our local [Hut23 tap](https://github.com/alan-turing-institute/homebrew-hut23).
-You will need to run the following two commands:
+You will need to run the following commands:

 ```sh
 brew update